 Baptism into water is one of the foundational doctrines of the body of Christ (Hebrews 6:1-2).
 It is commanded by the Lord Jesus Christ for every new believer to be baptized into water (Matt.
-28:19, Mark 16:16), but I have met many Christians who do not see the need of it.
+28:19, Mark 16:16), but I have met many Christians who do not see the need for it.

-Many Christians just get water baptized because they feel they’re suppose to, without really understanding the purpose of baptism because they are taught that it is just a symbol.
+Many Christians just get water baptized because they feel they’re supposed to, without really understanding the purpose of baptism because they are taught that it is just a symbol.
 You even may have heard it called an “outward symbol of an inward reality.”
 This simply is not true, nor is it scriptural.

-In this article I want to shed some light on water baptism so we understand that being baptized is more than just a command by our Lord.
+In this article, I want to shed some light on water baptism so we understand that being baptized is more than just a command by our Lord.